-Your Student Card will be posted out the address that you provided on your Springboard Application Form.
+Your student card will be posted out to the address that you provided on your Springboard Application Form.
 We ask you to review the address that you have included on your Springboard courses online application form.
 If it is incomplete or incorrect in any way at all please email the Springboard Team on firstname.lastname@example.org immediately with the exact address.

-NCI offers a service which allows students to download a photo app to their smart phone or desktop/laptop and take their own Student Identification Photo.
+NCI offers a service that allows students to download a photo app to their smart phone or desktop/laptop and take their own Student Identification Photo.
 This photo will then be used to print your student card.
-Please check back on this webpage at the end of November for a step by step guide on this process.
+Please check back on this webpage at the end of November for a step-by-step guide on this process.

-You will be able to view your timetable with relevant room allocation the 2 -3 days before classes commence.
+You will be able to view your timetable with relevant room allocation two-three days before classes commence.
 Please check your timetables regularly as they can be subject to room changes.

 Springboard+ is co-funded by the Government of Ireland and the European Social Fund as part of the ESF programme for Employability, Inclusion and Learning 2014-2020.